 Wait times are very long for the Blue Cave during high season so get there as early as you can!
-For more information and tips to visiting the Blue Cave, check out my in-depth guide.
+For more information and tips on visiting the Blue Cave, check out my in-depth guide to the Blue Cave.

 If you have time, you can also explore Monk Seal Cave on Biševo Island (where you can swim) or some of the island’s private beaches.

 Again, Biševo Island is only reachable by private boat or excursion.

 Vis Island is not far from the Blue Cave and is significantly more populated than Biševo Island!

 There is the main town of Vis and the charming fisherman’s town of Komiza.

 Komiza is a cute spot to spend a bit of time as you’re venturing out to Croatia’s islands.
 Grab a bite to eat or a gelato as you stroll along the harbor!